Classroom Discipline Policy

 - If you complete your work before the end of the class period, you are expected to read quietly until the end of class.

-Reminder: Team Department Nights are scheduled as follows:
+Reminder: Core Department Nights are scheduled as follows:

 NOTE: The Department Night schedule is subject to change due to scheduled faculty and department meetings.
 In this case, the team will make every effort to re-schedule Department Nights.
 As a result, there may be more than one department night scheduled for a particular day.
 Students will be permitted to split time between two Department Nights.